 The built-in chain is really sending me.

 Adopt: Square-Toed Boots

 "Swap out your beloved summer square-toed, block-heeled sandals for these Topshop boots that look like they’ve been thrifted from a Parisian vintage store." — Aimée Croysdill

-From the snakeskin print to the platform and, of course, square toes, these check so many boxes.
+From the color to the knee-high silhouette and, of course, square toes, these check so many boxes.

 Retire: Designer Logo Bags

 "Tuck your designer handbags away in their dust bags in favor of quality design and architectural shaped bags from Yuzefi.
 It's like wearing a piece of art!
 No need for any other accessories." — Croysdill